The Digital Logbook

 Pins & Maps

-If you have dropped pins in your trip (only available with a Paddle Logger Subscription) you will see a large pin overlay on the map.
+If you have dropped pins in your session (only available with a Paddle Logger Subscription) you will see a large pin overlay on the map.
 Pressing this will bring up a breakdown of cumulative and split times between pins.
-Tapping the trip map itself will bring up a new screen with an interactive map of your journey, and from here you can rotate and zoom the map level.
+Tapping the route map itself will bring up a new screen with an interactive map of your journey, and from here you can rotate and zoom the map level.

-Sharing a Trip
+Sharing a Session

-Tapping the sharing icon (it's in the same section as the folder name) will generate a branded trip map JPEG that you can save to the iPhone's native Photos app or send directly to your friends and/or social apps via the iOS share card.
+Tapping the sharing icon (it's in the same section as the folder name) will generate a branded route map JPEG that you can save to the iPhone's native Photos app or send directly to your friends and/or social apps via the iOS share card.